maefae/reading-notes/class12.md

 [Easily Create Stunning Animated Charts with Chart.js](https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/)

 6. What are some advantages to displaying data via a chart over a table?
+The data on charts are a lot easier to read

 7. How could Chart.js aid your previously created applications visually? give visual statistical evidence to support what your webpage might potentially be trying to offer